-- 1.1 All 3rd Party Personnel employed having access to information classified as OFFICIAL or above or having elevated privileges to infrastructure that stores, processes or transmits information classified as OFFICIAL or above: - 1.1.1 must be subject to pre-employment screening to Baseline Personnel Security Standard (BPSS) standard as a minimum; - 1.1.2 must sign an Official Secrets Act declaration; and - 1.1.3. must be prevented from accessing information or systems unless they have the required security clearances as specified in the relevant contract.
+- 1.1.
+All roles identified by the 3rd Party as having Access to information classified as "Official Sensitive" or having elevated privileges to infrastructure that stores, processes or transmits information classified as "Official Sensitive" will be documented in the Official Sensitive Declaration. - 1.2.
+3rd Party Personnel employed in roles identified in the Official Sensitive Declaration: - 1.2.1. must be subject to pre-employment screening to Baseline Personnel Security Standard (BPSS) standard as a minimum; - 1.2.2. must sign an Official Secrets Act declaration; and - 1.2.3. that are unable to obtain the required security clearances must be prevented from accessing information or systems.